8732 Physical Plant Foreman, Mountain Grove

 2. Assure the proper operation of a wide variety of mechanical machines and devices including pumps, engines, motors, conveyors, compressors, and laboratory equipment by observing mechanical machines in operation and listening to them to locate the source of malfunctions, lubricating and cleaning mechanical machines, dismantling the machines in order to repair or replace inoperative parts such as belts, fans, motors, and pumps, and adjusting the machines to prescribed operating standards or performance rates.

-3. Supervises the activities of full time and temporary Custodians and Groundskeepers by following established guidelines and using independent judgement in instances not covered by guidelines.
+3. Supervises the activities of full time and temporary Custodians and Groundskeepers by following established guidelines and using independent judgment in instances not covered by guidelines.

 4. Ensures that custodial and grounds services meet the needs of the campus and are in compliance with established guidelines by scheduling work activities and adjusting workloads to compensate for scheduled and unscheduled absences, changing priorities, and special projects.